 Section 3 - Other Models Considered

-The other model considered was y~ x5+x8+x10, produced through backward elimination.
+The second model considered was, y~ x5+x8+x10, which was the model suggested by backward elimination.
 The predictors were rear axle ratio (x5), overall length(x8), weight (lb) (x10).
+The results of the linear regression and ANOVA indicated all the predictors were significant.
 We set up a hypothesis test to see if at least one of the predictors’ coefficients was not zero in the model, H0:β5=β8=β10=0, Ha=β5=β8=β10 is not equal to zero.
 After exploring the results and conducting an anova test of the model, the output illustrated that the p value was less than 0.05 for all predictors, so we rejected the null hypothesis.

-After testing the regression assumptions in the same manner that we tested them in model one, and had to do a log transformation on the data to make it match regression assumptions.
+We produced the same regression assumption plots that we did for model 1 (shown in Figure X).
+The residual plot indicated non-constant variance and, therefore, the need for a transformation.
+The ACF plot showed no significant lags indicating the errors were uncorrelated.
+The QQ plot sufficiently satisfied the normality assumption.
+0 fell within the confidence interval for the boxcox plot indicating a log transformation of the response variable was needed.

+Figure X - Model 2 regression assumption plots.

+After the transformation of the response variable the regression assumptions were checked again.
+Based on the plots, we determined no further transformations were necessary.

 Section 4 - Summary of Findings

 From looking at the final transformed model 2, we came to the conclusion that this was a well fitted model.
 In fact, this model had a better adj.
 R2 and the better PRESS statistic than model one.
 However, though this model had the better adj.
 R2 and the better PRESS statistic (shown in the outputs), we chose to go with the first model because it was a simpler model and therefore easier to fit and test.
 The difference between the two adj.
 R2 values were small in magnitude, as was the difference between the PRESS statistics, and we felt, due to that, x1 was the most important predictor, and that model 1 should be selected.
 For future experimentation, it would be interesting to see how the models would change if x1 was kept as a required predictor.